Kobi Nathan, PharmD, MEd, BCGP

 Q: Are housework and gardening considered exercise?

-A: Yes, it is gentle exercise but still counts.
-Moving around, digging, stretching and bending, reaching up to dust in high places all give a small but significant benefit, and it all adds up.
+A: Yes, they are gentle exercises, but they still count.
+Moving around, digging, stretching and bending, and reaching up to dust in high places all give a small but significant benefit, and it all adds up.
+The important thing to remember is that you are staying mobile and keeping active, which is the main goal.

 Q: I am in a wheelchair.
 How can I exercise?

 A: “Exercise is for every body!”
-This is a slogan of the National Center on Physical Activity and Disability, and they have many good exercises and suggestions for fitness for people in wheelchairs.
+This is a slogan of the National Center on Physical Activity and Disability, and they have many good exercises and suggestions for fitness for people in wheelchairs or who have other disabilities.
 Going through a variety of exercises daily provides the benefits described above, and there are books, articles, videos, and DVDs available to help.

 Q: I have arthritis in my joints and it hurts to exercise.
 What can I do?